JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

-We haven't covered properties yet, but this works with them as well.
+We haven't covered properties yet, but the same process is in place with them as well.

 ### Implementing Handled Methods

-You can provide a lambda that will be called when a method is invoked so you can do things like capture method argument values:
+You can provide a lambda via the `Callback()` method that will be called when a method is invoked so you can do things like capture method argument values:

 ```csharp
 var value = 0;